GoogleCloudPlatform/avocano/docs/admin/testing-changes.md

 The trigger will run `cloudbuild.yaml` with the code in the pull request against the `avocano-preview` deployment, and the status of the check will be updated against the HEAD commit (which will also then show up against the pull request checks.)

+Ensure that after changes are merged that the branch is removed, to clear the branches and auto-complete for the next test.